SimonZhang0606/Coop_MMR/README.md

     mysql> create user 'justin'@'localhost' identified by 'my_secure_password';
     mysql> grant all on appDB.* to 'justin'@'localhost';
     mysql> alter user 'justin'@'localhost' identified with mysql_native_password by 'my_secure_password';

+# Loading application

+Enter the following commands into the command line (from the directory of the php file):

+    $ php -S 127.0.0.1:8000

+Now go to http://127.0.0.1:8000/appDB.php’ in the browser.